What is a certification trade mark?

 - Manufactured using a particular production method

-The Australian Made, Australian Grown certification trade mark was registered by the Australian Government to promote Australian made products in local and export markets.
-Products marked with this symbol guarantees that the item was made or grown in Australia.
+The Australian Made certification trade mark certifies products as being of Australian origin.
 Today, the certification is used by more than 1,700 companies on over 10,000 products sold globally.

 Unique rules govern how a certification is used

-Certifications can only be registered if you also set out rules to govern how it is used.
+Certifications can only be registered if you also provide rules to govern how they're used.
 The rules specify: